kakalakola/ChecksumInator/README.md

 # ChecksumInator
 A checksum calculator for 8-bit & 16-bit ROMs.
 Created for homebrew purposes.

+New in version 1.0.3
+  - Overhauled the code dealing with Mark III/Master System/Game Gear ROMs

 New in version 1.0.2
   - As precaution, ChecksumInator now adds "_fixed" suffix to file name if no output file name is provided
     - "filename.ext" -> "filename_fixed.ext"